mathisdlg/DiscordGame/README.md

 ## game.py

+### Clan

+- Name of the clan

+> - Name choose by the master of the clan

+- Master

+> - Player who owns the clan

+- Experience of the clan

+> - Experience depending on play time and clan quests

+- Level

+> - In function with the experience
+> - Unlock new object, more places in the clan or other things

+- Places

+> - Number of places in the clan
+> - Set at 11 for the master and 10 friends

+- PLayers list

+> - List of the players of the clan master include

 ### Class Player

 - Name of the player

-> - Name choose by the player (or hes discord name)
+> - Name choose by the player (or his discord name)

 - Class
 - Race